aplteam/Tatin/docs/TatinForContributors.md

 `RunBatchTests` checks the command line:

-* In case `OFF=1` was specified on the command line then `⎕OFF` is executed after the last test case got executed.
+* In case `OFF2=1` was specified on the command line then `⎕OFF` is executed after the last test case got executed.

   If one or more test cases failed then `⎕OFF 123` is executed.
 That allows the calling environment to check whether the test suite was executed successfully in its entirety or not.

-* If `OFF=1` was not specified a message is printed to the session, indicating success or failure.
+* If `OFF2=1` was not specified a message is printed to the session, indicating success or failure.

+Note that `OFF=1` would kind of also work, but it would make Plodder `⎕OFF`, the underlying HTTP server uses by Tatin.
+That is for some things too early.
+For example you cannot get a code coverage report then.

 #### Running the test suite from a console or terminal